dengste/org-caldav/README.md

     (setq gnutls-algorithm-priority "NORMAL:-VERS-TLS1.3")

-or you upgrade to the latest preset Emacs 26.2.90 (which will become 26.3).
+or you upgrade to the latest pretest Emacs 26.2.90 (which will become 26.3).

 **IMPORTANT**: Before using this code, please make sure you have backups